WHO’S DOING IT RIGHT ON YOUTUBE?

 What makes him successful:

-His videos solve problems (like the "Glitter Bomb" series) using engineering, which makes them highly shareable across all age groups and demographic lines.
+His videos solve problems using engineering —- like the "Glitter Bomb" series, which makes them highly shareable for audiences of all ages and demographics.

 WHAT MAKES THEM SUCCESSFUL?

-Almost every top channel now uses Shorts to drive traffic to long-form content or to maintain high subscriber growth rates.
+Almost every YouTube channel now uses Shorts to drive traffic to long-form content or to maintain high subscriber growth rates.

 Retention-First Editing:

-Successful videos are now edited to prevent "boredom points."
-If the visual doesn't change every 3–5 seconds, viewers often drop off.
+Successful videos are now edited to prevent lull points.
+For some viewers, if the visual does not change every 3–5 seconds, viewers often drop off.

 Localization:

-Translating titles, descriptions, and using multi-language audio tracks is no longer optional for those wanting to reach the Top 100.
+Translating titles and descriptions into different languages and using multi-language audio tracks is no longer optional for those wanting to reach the Top 100.

 Community & Niche:

-Even the biggest channels (like MrBeast) have a clear "brand voice" that makes fans feel like they are part of a movement, not just watching a video.
+Even the biggest channels - like MrBeast - have a clear branded voice, that makes fans feel like they are part of a movement, not just watching a video.